matleborgne/archlinux-full-disk-encryption/README.md

 #### Configure our users

-Here I will enable root account, and create a user named mathieu.
+Here we will enable root account, and create a user with sudo rights.

 ```python
 # CHANGE THIS WITH YOUR DATA